CHUI-KA-CHUN/-c-CyHoKiYu-/README.md

 >
 > Together, **CÿHőKìYŭ** represents a space where technology, ideals, clarity, and dreams come together to inspire boundless creativity.
 ## 【Tribe Declaration】
-> ©️《CÿHőKìYŭ》is a creativity club dedicated to innovation, open thinking, and diversity.
+> ©️《CÿHőKìYŭ》is a creativity tribe dedicated to innovation, open thinking, and diversity.
 We aim to break traditional boundaries by developing ideas inspired by existing technologies and fostering a space where imagination can thrive.
 >
 > Our vision is to create an environment with freedom and possibility, allowing members to expand their own "infinite universe."
 We value both individual and team growth, encourage long-term creative projects, and emphasize strong information literacy.
 >